Publishing

 Here are the funding options to cover any author processing charges (APCs) you may be asked to pay when submitting your manuscript.

+NOTE: Funding through REMS and the Trainee Publication Award may require publication in a journal indexed in Medline.
 To determine if your journal qualifies, look through the NLM Catalog.
-Within a journal's description, there will be a line saying indexed or not indexed.
-For example, Cureus is NOT indexed into Medline and therefore is not a good choice if you want UND SMHS funding.
+Within a journal's description, there will be a line saying indexed or not indexed (see below).

 Current Indexing Status: Not currently indexed for MEDLINE